Katoomba - Leura

 The employment landscape in Katoomba - Leura presents a mixed picture: unemployment remains low at 3.7%, yet recent job losses have affected its comparative national standing

-Many residents commute elsewhere for work based on Census data.
-Over September 2024 to September 2025, labour force levels decreased by 4.0%, employment declined by 3.1%, causing the unemployment rate to fall by 0.9 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2260 jobs), with the state unemployment rate at 3.9%, favourably comparing to the national rate of 4.3%.
-National employment forecasts from May-25 estimate a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Katoomba-Leura's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes.
+Many residents commute elsewhere for work.
+Over the year to September 2025, labour force levels decreased by 4.0%, with a 3.1% decline in employment, leading to a 0.9 percentage point drop in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.1%.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Katoomba-Leura's employment mix suggests local employment should grow by 6.9% in five years and 14.3% in ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment